Ames-Laboratory-Cyber-Group/docs/fakesite/design/protocol.md

 The controller and test runners must exclusively use TLS 1.2.

-#### Certificate Authorities

-A certificate authority should be created to issue and sign certificates used by test runners and the controller.

 #### Authentication

-The controller must present a valid client certificate when connecting to a test runner.
+The controller **must** present a valid client certificate when connecting to a test runner.
+(NB: in-house CA is preferable.)
+The controller *should* use certificate pinning to associate persistent public keys with individual test runners.

 Test runners **must** drop all connections not authenticated by a client certificate.

-The controller and the test runners **must** only trust certificates signed by the in-house certificate authority and **must** ignore certificates from any other CA, including the operating system's trust store.
+If in in-house CA is used, the controller and the test runners **must** only trust certificates signed by the in-house certificate authority and **must** ignore certificates from any other CA, including the operating system's trust store.

 #### Ciphersuites